Meowrin/Yufine-Best-Girl/Yufine Raid Boss Guide.md

 > - Low gear investment and easy to execute
 > - Work wonderfully in Raids but not in normal Labs
 #### Cons:
-> - RNG only in the 1st part if your Invul buffer is 1 turn and you need to extend it
+> - Heavily RNG-gate when starting if you are not using SSAcha
 > - Easiest to get stuck in an infinite loop with non-damage-stacking life steal/shielding mini-bosses
 > - Slowest of them all